 AIS can be used as an Aid to Navigation (AtoN) and may be deployed by the maritime administration or other organisations, such as local AtoN authorities or offshore energy companies.
 Maritime administrations including lighthouse authorities generally have a statutory obligation to provide marine aids to navigation in their coastal waters and to supervise their deployment by other organisations.

 However, AIS AtoNs require a radio licence and the radio licensing authority may be different from the maritime administration.
 In such cases there may be a need for a coordinated procedure to ensure that AIS AtoNs are correctly licensed and authorised, without unnecessarily delaying or obstructing their deployment.
+The attached AIS AtoN Specification Sheet is provided to assist in this application process.
 In some cases international consultation may be necessary to ensure coordination of slot allocations.

 The authorities involved can be diverse and include Marine Administrations, Coast Guards, Communications Regulators, Hydrographic Services, Lighthouse Authorities and other governmental and non governmental organisations and agencies.
 In some cases the IALA National Member will be the authority but in others non IALA members will be involved.